-The Company's assumption of future economic slowdown could potentially have an adverse impact on the loan and lease portfolio and the allowance for credit losses in the near future; however, there are numerous potential outcomes, and the variances could be significant and volatile.
-As a result, the Company's future estimates may vary for the remainder of 2023 and beyond.
+The Company's assumption of future Future potential economic slowdown could potentially volatility may have an adverse a significant impact on the Company's loan and lease portfolio, and specifically the allowance for credit losses in the near future; however, there losses.
+There are numerous a myriad of potential outcomes, and the variances could may be significant and volatile. unpredictable.
+As a result, the Company's Company's future estimates may vary fluctuate for the remainder of 2023 and beyond.
+2024.